-In the fall of 2017, The Women’s Home will begin offering services at the Mabee WholeLife® Service Center located next door to Jane Cizik Garden Place in Spring Branch.
-This 30,000 square foot service center will use collaborative relationships to offer a variety of services that will enhance the wellness and stability of families in our housing programs and the surrounding neighborhood.
-These services will include:
+In the fall of 2017, The Women’s Home began offering services at the Mabee WholeLife® Service Center located next door to our housing complex, Jane Cizik Garden Place.
+This 30,000 square foot service center is a multi-purpose facility that collaborates with community partners offer a variety of services to enhance the wellness and stability of families in our housing programs and the surrounding neighborhood.

 Educational Services for Children

 Research done by the U.S. Government has shown that afterschool programs have a positive effect on the academic, social, and physical growth of a child.[i]
 Our service center has over 15,000 square feet of educational space dedicated for children including special areas specifically designed for creative movement and the arts.
 The facility also features a Certified Outdoor Classroom designed by Nature Explore, a non-profit dedicated to enhancing children’s lives through research-based outdoor classroom design services, educator workshops, and natural products.

 Research done by the Corporation for Enterprise Development has revealed that 20% of households in Houston live in poverty and 52% are financially vulnerable.
 These families do not have enough money to live above the poverty level for just three months if they face a minor setback.
 This situation is worse for households of color in our area – 66% of African-American households and 74% of Hispanic households are liquid asset poor.
 These families need comprehensive support services to help them overcome obstacles and achieve lasting stability.